Lowest Tax Countries

 While these 5 are some of the best countries in the world to live in from a tax perspective, many other nations also offer low tax rates to both individuals and corporations.
 Mongolia, the Cayman Islands, and Brunei, for example, all have low tax rates similar to some of the nations on this list.

-If you’re in the process of debating a move to a new country for work or personal reasons, be sure to spend some time familiarising yourself with the tax rates and policies of that country.
+If you’re in the process of debating a move to a new country, be sure to spend some time familiarising yourself with the tax rates and policies of that country.
+We recommend consulting a local tax professional.

 Article Sources